 The JBL Charge 3

 JBL’s Charge 3 is a USB phone charger with a Bluetooth speaker built in.
-The JBL Charge 3 looks similar to the highly rated JBL Charge 2+ and has the same list price of $150 and £150.
-In Australia, the sticker price is AU$229, but you'll be able to pick one up for under AU$200.
+The JBL Charge 3 looks similar to the highly rated JBL Charge 2+ and has the same list price.
 While the Charge 2+ is water resistant, its successor model is fully waterproof, with IPX7 certification, which means it can be completely submerged in water for a short period.
 Like its predecessors, you can lay it flat or stand it up vertically.
 And, for better or worse, the new model is about 20 percent larger and heavier.

 Listen wirelessly, Charge endlessly – that’s the motto of JBL Charge.
 The Charge 3 takes the party everywhere, poolside or in the rain, thanks to the waterproof design, durable fabric, and rugged housing.
 Its high-capacity 6,000mAh battery provides 20 hours of playtime and can charge your smartphones and tablets via its USB output.
 A built-in noise and echo-canceling speakerphone give you crystal clear calls with the press of a button.
 Wirelessly link multiple JBL Connect-enabled speakers to amplify the listening experience.